 There are many answers – strategy, good product, employee training.
 Sure, those are all super important.

 However, after all is said and done, we are selling our products or services to people.
 Customers.
-What counts in the end is a way you treat your customers.
+What counts in the end is the way you treat your customers.
 How do you lure them?
 Moreover, keep them from leaving?

 Do you know that guy in a nice suit that comes to your company and sits in the nicest office?
 He is not your boss.
 Your customers are.